 Taking a nice hot shower after a tiring day is probably one of the best things in the world – it makes you feel good and brings you back to life.
 But, what happens if there is hot water and you are condemned to a cold shower instead?
 In order to prevent this, you must make sure there is always hot water available, but this kind of luxury significantly increases your energy consumption and costs a lot of money.
-However, you are free to use solar power and create a solar hot water system that provides a constant flow of hot water and cuts your energy bill in half.
+However, you are free to use solar power and create a solar hot water system that provides a constant flow of hot water and cuts your energy bill in half, making it truly energy efficient.
 The potential of such a system is great, but can you recognize and utilize it?

 Seize the Opportunity